m3verma/m3verma.github.io/Programming/CodeChef/Starters_21.md

 ### Input Format
 The first line of input contains a single integer T, denoting the number of test cases.
 The description of T test cases follows.

-Each test case consists of a single line of input, containing three space-separated integers N,x<sub>s<sub>,y<sub>s<sub> — the size of the grid and the coordinates of Akash's starting cell.
+Each test case consists of a single line of input, containing three space-separated integers N,x<sub>s</sub>,y<sub>s</sub> — the size of the grid and the coordinates of Akash's starting cell.

 ### Output
 For each test case, output in a single line the minimum number of gold coins Akash needs to reach the center.